amitxv/PC-Tuning/docs/post-install.md

 - Windows 10+ Only:

-    - Disable Xbox Game Bar in settings or with the registry keys below to prevent ``GameBar.exe`` from running
+    - If you would like to prevent ``GameBar.exe`` from running, disable Xbox Game Bar in settings or with the registry keys below

         ```bat
         reg add "HKCU\SOFTWARE\Microsoft\Windows\CurrentVersion\GameDVR" /v "AppCaptureEnabled" /t REG_DWORD /d "0" /f